-Academics Without Borders’ mission is to help people in the developing world realize their dreams through higher education because education is the key to a flourishing society.
+Academics Without Borders’ mission is to help people in the developing world realize their dreams through higher education because education is the key to a flourishing society and a sustainable world.
 Academics Without Borders’ projects are involved in the full range of university activities from expanding and improving existing institutions and programs to helping create new ones.

 Principles & Focus

 We believe that the best way to support developing countries is to help them help themselves.

 We believe that higher education is essential to a country able to offer its citizens a prosperous, healthy, just, and sustainable society.
 Our focus is on building quality and capacity in degree-granting institutions.

 We believe that we can have the most impact by working in the poorest countries and regions in the world.
 Our work centres on countries that are low or medium in the UNDP Human Development Index.

 We believe in supporting the needs of developing countries as they see them.
 We develop long-term relationships of mutual respect with our partners in the developing world; our partners propose and design our projects.

 We believe in having a long-term, sustainable impact.
 Our projects leave a lasting legacy of increased capacity.